For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 SE 203.
 Structural Dynamics (4)

-Response of the linear systems to harmonic, periodic and transient excitations.
-Duhamel’s integral response spectra.
-Principles of dynamics, Lagrange’s equations.
+Response of discrete linear structural systems to harmonic, periodic and transient excitations.
+Lagrangian mechanics.
 Linearization of the equations of motion.
-Free and forced vibrations.
-Normal mode and frequency response method.
+Free and forced vibrations of multi degree-of-freedom structures.
+Normal mode, frequency response and numerical methods.
+Continuous systems.
 Prerequisites: graduate standing or consent of instructor.

 SE 204.
 Advanced Structural Dynamics (4)

 Free- and forced-vibration response of continuous systems including axial and torsional vibrations of bars and transverse vibrations of beams, membranes and plates.
 Differential integral formulations of the eigenvalue problem.
 Perturbation and iteration methods.
 Introduction to nonlinear vibrations structural control.
 Prerequisites: graduate standing.

 Advanced analytical techniques to understand nonlinearity in mechanical vibration.
 Phase plane analysis instability, and bifurcations.
 Application in nonlinear structural resonance.
 Introduction to chaotic dynamics, advanced time series analysis, and using chaotic dynamics in applications such as structural damage assessment.
 Prerequisites: SE 203 or consent of instructor; graduate standing.

 Introduction to probability theory and random processes.
 Correlation and power spectral density functions.
 Estimation of correlation functions, ergodicity.
 Stochastic dynamic analysis of structures subjected to stationary and nonstationary fandom excitations.
 Crossings, first-excursion probability, distributions of peaks and extremes.
 Recommended preparation: Basic Knowledge of Probability Theory (SE 125 or equivalent).
 Prerequisites: MAE 237 or SE 203; graduate standing.

 SE 207.
 Topics in Structural Engineering (4)